 The Code of Student Professional Conduct is relevant to you as you are pursuing a course that leads to a professional qualification.

-You will be expected at all times to demonstrate that you understand and uphold the Teacher’s Standards, as published by the Department for Education.
+You will be expected at all times to demonstrate that you understand and uphold the Teacher’s Standards and professional behaviours, as published by the Department for Education.